-I've noticed something intriguing while sitting with young professionals in San Francisco for psychotherapy and counseling.
+I've noticed something intriguing while sitting with young professionals in San Francisco, California for psychotherapy and counseling.
 People are spending longer hours at work- but not for the reason you might think.
-You may surmise that people are working excessively to pay for the outrageously high cost of living in the San Francisco Bay Area.
+You may surmise that people are working excessively to pay for the outrageously high cost of living in the SF, Bay Area.
 But that's not the case for many large company and high tech Millennials.
 These folks are staying late at the office for an entirely separate reason: to feel valued.

-	It makes sense that we would derive some sense of meaning and purpose from work, however, many people have a hard time identifying ways they are valuable as a person beyond how well they perceive they are doing in their job.
+It makes sense that we would derive some sense of meaning and purpose from work, however, many people have a hard time identifying ways they are valuable as a person beyond how they're are doing in their job.

 So why does this cause a problem?
 It becomes an issue when someone's self-esteem lies in the hands of bosses, colleagues, and work milestones.
-This is because when work isn't going so well, or while someone is not working, they might feel worthless or unable to enjoy other aspects of life.
+This is because when work isn't going so well, they might feel worthless or unable to enjoy other aspects of life.
 Simply said: happiness is work-dependent.
 This keeps people hooked into over-working, work addiction and often feeling a sense of failure or fraudulency.

 It's clearly much more complex than this, but the first step is recognizing if you find your self-esteem mostly in what you do for work.
 Expanding the idea of how you value yourself can be powerful and life-affirming.
 I'll leave you with a few questions to check-in about whether or not work is a bigger force in your life than you realize:

 1) You've slowly increased your work hours before and/or after your typical work day.